 This can (Reportedly) be rectified by exposure to UV for a period of two or three weeks.
 This method works quite well if the source of UV is Californian sunshine, but living in Britain I have not been available to verify the sunlight cure.
 It is claimed that artificial UV lighting will clear the glass in a little more time.
 My own experiments suggest that only ‘hard’ UV will suffice.
 (The sort that is produced by tanning lamps, or (more extreme) arc-welding equipment.)
 This type of UV can also be harmful and can cause severe burns and cataracts, so caution is advised.

 However, for many users, this may not be a problem, as it is usually only a very light ‘straw’ shade, and at worst adds a slight warmth to Color Images.

 As with other lenses problems encountered may include fungal growth and stuck diaphragms.
 Provided the fungal growth is slight the lens performance will not be discernibly affected, but cleaning the fungus out is still advisable.
 Stuck diaphragms are usually due to grease on the blades, which will need cleaning.
 Both of these operations will require dis-assembly of the lens.

-The lens I am dismantling here came with a SP500 bought on the internet.
-It has a dented filter ring, a sticky aperture, discolored, elements, fungus, and it appears someone has already attempted some repair, and scratched the front trim quite badly.
-All these factors usually add-up to an junker, but it makes an ideal subject for this purpose!
+The lens I am dismantling here came with an SP500 bought on the internet.
+It has a dented filter ring, a sticky aperture, discolored, elements, fungus, and it appears someone has already attempted some repair and scratched the front trim quite badly.
+All these factors usually add up to a junker, but it makes an ideal subject for this purpose!

-Notice that there is no obvious means of unscrewing the front element.
+Notice that there are no obvious means of unscrewing the front element.